Mohsin Abbas Haider: Acting

 In 2014, he made his debut in cinema with the comedy-drama Na Maloom Afraad, playing the lead role of a quirky guy opposite Fahad Mustafa and Javaid Sheikh as fellow lead roles.

 In 2017, he appeared in Na Maloom Afraad 2, where he had the lead role as well as writing two songs and singing one, Heerey.

 In 2018 he had a special appearance in Load Wedding, for which he wrote the lyrics for two songs, while singing one of them, Munday Lahore De.
 During the same year, he starred in the drama Meri Guriya, where he plays the antagonist, a child rapist and murderer, and earned critical appreciation for his acting performance.

 Personal life

 Haider married Fatema Sohail in 2015 shortly after meeting her.
-In December 2017, the couple lost their newborn daughter, Mahveen Abbas Haider, after 7 weeks of her birth.
+In December 2017, the couple lost their newborn daughter, Mahveen Abbas Haider, seven weeks after her birth.
 In May 2019, the couple had a son, Haider Abbas Mohsin.
-He was accused of domestic violence against his spouse, and their divorce was finalized in 2019.
+His wife accused him of severe domestic violence and shared photos of her bruised face online; their divorce was finalized in 2019.